 Deliverables Due date 1.
-Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
-Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species. • Review Ministerial determination for CDR reporting and amend if necessary June 2023 Implement carry over provisions 5.
-Implement Management Plan for the South Australian Commercial Abalone fisheries under the Fisheries Management Act 2007 Ongoing 6.
-In consultation with industry develop a forward plan of meetings to progress and document key industry initiatives.
-March 2023 7.
-Liaise with PIRSA Fisheries officers, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
+Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species. • Implement carry over provisions March 2024 pending EOY quota balance reconciliations 5.
+Implement Management Plan for the South Australian Commercial Abalone fisheries under the Fisheries Management Act 2007 Ongoing 6 Implement carry over provisions including consulting with industry at TACC meetings regarding requested carry-over arrangements for the following fishing season and implementation of those arrangements.
+Sept 2023 March 2024 7.
+Working with Leasing and Licensing unit to effect carry-over arrangements Liaise with PIRSA Fisheries officers, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
 Ongoing 8.
 Coordinate consultation with fishery stakeholders through established comanagement processes.
-For TACC setting; Ongoing Pre-TACC Meeting September 2022 TACC Meeting November 2022 9.
+For TACC setting; Ongoing Pre-TACC MeetingTACC Meeting September 2023 November 2023 9.
 Participate in industry liaison in the field to strengthen fishery management knowledge and understanding and develop rapport with licence holders and divers including quarterly meetings with AIASA Ongoing 10.
-Participate industry-led development initiatives related to fisheries management.
-Participate where required and support in industry led initiatives to progress a re-seeding and stock enhancement program Participate in discussions relating to the potential use of shell and June 2023 visera
+Participate industry-led development initiatives related to fisheries management. • Participate in discussions relating to the potential use of shell and visera Ongoing

 Support industry implementation of electronic reporting 11.
 Attend to general correspondence and enquiries relevant to the WZAF.
-Ongoing 12.
-Support consideration of long-term Roei Abalone management arrangements in consultation with industry June 2023 13.
+Ongoing 13.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 14.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing 15.
-Progress policy around stock enhancement as informed from outcomes of risk assessment and genetics workshop.
-June 2023
+Support timely consideration of an industry application if received around stock enhancement as informed from outcomes of risk assessment and genetics workshop.
+If required